 But this isn’t really getting into the real problems of our health.
 Our food is killing us.
 I’m not going to go crazy with the details, but we eat chemically-laced crap because it’s cheaper and tastes better (profit, profit).
 Our portion sizes are absurd (more profit).
 And we’re by far the most prescribed nation in the world AND our drugs cost five to ten times more than they do even in Canada (ohhhhhhh, profit, you sexy bitch).

-In terms of life expectancy, despite being the richest country in the world, we come in a paltry 35th — tied with Costa Rica and right behind Slovenia, and slightly ahead of Chile, Denmark, and Cuba.
+In terms of life expectancy, despite being the richest country in the world, we come in at a paltry 40th—right behind Turkey, and slightly ahead of Ecuador, Poland, and Cuba.
 Enjoy your Big Mac.

-Comfort sells easier than happiness.
+Comfort sells more easily than happiness.
 Comfort is easy.
 It requires no effort and no work.
 Happiness takes effort.
 It requires being proactive, confronting fears, facing difficult situations, and having unpleasant conversations.

 Comfort equals sales.
 We’ve been sold comfort for generations, and for generations we bought bigger houses, separated further and further out into the suburbs, along with bigger TV’s, more movies, and take-out.
 The American public is becoming docile and complacent.
 We’re obese and entitled.
 When we travel, we look for giant hotels that will insulate us and pamper us rather than for legitimate cultural experiences that may challenge our perspectives or help us grow as individuals.